markdwags/Razor/help/docs/help/general.md

 !!! tip "Profile Location"
         Profiles are stored in the same location as `Razor.exe` under `.\Profiles\`.
 You can create a new profile, which will be based on the *default profile settings* (`default.xml`)

+!!! tip "Multiple Profiles"
+    It's **highly recommend** that have you have 1 profile per character.
+If you use the same profile among multiple characters while logged in, you could potentially lose changes to your profile.
+It's doable, but requires an extra bit a caution to ensure you keep all your profiles synced up.

 |Feature|Description|
 |----|----|
 |New|Create a new profile based off of the default Razor profile.|